 Montana-Dakota Utilities actively pursues programs to increase energy efficiency and conservation for electric residential and commercial customers, and partners with local community action agencies in providing low-income assistance for utility customers.
-State regulatory agencies also set program requirements, in some circumstances, to which our utility companies must adhere.
-The total savings from electric energy efficiency and conservation programs completed in 2021 was about 1.34 million kilowatt hours, equating to a reduction of more than 1,000 metric tons of CO2 equivalent.
+State regulatory agencies also set program requirements, in some circumstances, to which our utility company must adhere.
+The total savings from electric energy efficiency and conservation programs completed in 2022 was about 610,535 kilowatt hours, equating to a reduction of more than 400 metric tons of CO2 equivalent.

 Montana-Dakota Utilities has residential and commercial incentive programs in Montana that promote installation of energy-efficient electric equipment.
-It also has commercial demandresponse programs in its electric service areas in Montana, North Dakota and South Dakota.
+It also has commercial demand-response programs in its electric service areas in Montana, North Dakota and South Dakota.
 These programs include interruptible rates and an electric demand-response program in which customers can enroll.